RCDSDevelopers/RCDSDevelopers.github.io/_posts/2019-01-15-dealing_with_rejection.markdown

 Hang in there.
 You are not accepted nor rejected, but you are just put into the regular decision pool.
 Take this as a positive because the school still thinks highly of you, but couldn’t accept you early.
 You still have the same chance you did before.

 It might be tough waiting another two or so months, but it is better than being rejected.
-You still are in the running!!!!
+You still are in the running!